Great Banship of Craiova

 The Great Banate of Craiova (Marea Bănie a Craiovei) or Banship of Craiova was in the Middle Ages one of the most important political institutions of Wallachia.
 It was established during the last decades of the 15th century, after the movement of the seat from Strehaia (1491).
+The first known record of Craiova itself was a charter by Laiota Basarab in 1475.

 The Great Ban of Craiova was the Viceroy of Lesser Wallachia and he was, as hierarchic order, the greatest Wallachian high official.
 His authority was extended to the area of Oltenia.
 Having the consent of the Wallachian ruler, the ban of Craiova could confiscate the fortune of one who made himself guilty of "betrayal".
 The ban of Craiova could punish by death the guilty persons.

 Since 1512, when the reign of Neagoe Basarab began, the Ban got similar powers to the hospodar in the territory on the right of Olt river.
-The title was held most by members of the Craioveşti family (from 1492 to 1532).
+The title was held most by members of the Craiovești family (from 1492 to 1532).